 For those who’d love a great view of Paris with the Eiffel Tower, head to Bar Perruche instead.
 The drinks are overpriced, but the views of the city are incredible!

-- Louvre Hours: Saturday-Monday and Thursday 9 am-6 pm, Wednesday and Friday 9 am-9:45 pm.
+- Louvre Hours: Monday, Wednesday, Thursday, Saturday, and Sunday from 9 am-6 pm, and Friday 9 am-9:45 pm.
 Closed on Tuesdays.

 - D’Orsay Hours: Tuesday-Wednesday and Friday-Sunday 9:30 am-6 pm, Thursdays 9:30 am-9:45 pm.
 Closed on Mondays.

-Day 2 of Paris: Food and Smaller Museums
+Day 2 of Your 7 Days in France Itinerary: Food and Smaller Museums

 On your second day in Paris, I would recommend heading to a smaller museum (or two) like the Rodin Museum for fabulous gardens and sculptures or Museum L’Orangerie for the iconic Monet Water Lilies paintings.